Pedro Delgado (footballer, born 1997)

-Pedro Miguel Gomes Delgado (born 7 April 1997) is a professional footballer who plays as a midfielder for Chinese Super League club Shandong Luneng.
-Delgado formerly represented Portugal internationally, before gaining Chinese citizenship.
+Pedro Miguel Gomes Delgado (born 7 April 1997) is a Portuguese professional footballer who plays as an attacking midfielder for Chinese Super League club Chengdu Rongcheng, on loan from Shandong Taishan.
+Delgado represented Portugal at youth level.

-Football career
+Club career

 On 28 August 2016, Delgado joined Primeira Liga side Sporting from Inter Milan as part of João Mário's transfer deal.
 On 11 September 2016, Delgado made his professional debut with Sporting B in a 2016–17 LigaPro match against Varzim.
 After two seasons Delgado joined Chinese Super League side Shandong Luneng on 1 August 2018 for €800,000.
 He would fail to register for official matches in the 2018 season due to the foreign player limit.
 He would eventually gain clearance to play the following season and on 30 June 2019 he made his debut in a league game against Beijing Guoan in a 2-0 victory.

 On 1 February 2020, Delgado joined Primeira Liga club Aves on loan until the end of 2019–20 season.
 On his return to Shandong he would be part of the squad that won the 2021 Chinese Super League title.
 While he would gain Chinese citizenship, he would not meet the requirements as a domestic player by the Chinese Football Association and was loaned out to second tier club Kunshan on 26 August 2022.
 He would go on to establish himself as regular within the team and was part of the squad that won the division and promotion to the top tier at the end of the 2022 China League One campaign.

+On 20 July 2023, Delgado signed with China League One club Suzhou Dongwu on loan.

+On 18 February 2025, Delgado signed with another Chinese Super League club Chengdu Rongcheng on loan.